eclipse-archived/triquetrum/CONTRIBUTING.md

 ### Setting up a Triquetrum development environment

+We are using Eclipse Neon as development IDE and using the latest Oxygen milestone as Triquetrum target platform.
+Pre-Neon versions may work as well as IDE, but may have limits to maintain e.g. EMF Forms viewmodels for Triquetrum.

 #### Using the Triquetrum development Oomph setup

 This approach allows you to start almost from scratch (with a JDK 1.8 and a Git client installed already), and to obtain a ready-for-use Triquetrum development environment including :